neurosnap/dcmdb/README.md

 dcmdb.org
 ==========

-DICOM Search Engine and Educational Tool
+DCMDB is a DICOM Search Engine and Educational Tool

 This website was developed by Eric Bower.
 The mission of this service is to create a repository of easy to access, publicly available, anonymous medical diagnotic images.
 With this repository we also wish to create a social platform for discussion, teaching, and learning.